Lowest Common Ancestor All in One

 Before reading this article, you should first learn:

-While written exams often feature dynamic programming and backtracking problems that are somewhat challenging, interviews tend to focus on classic problems that are not very difficult and are quite practical.
+In written exams, you may often encounter problems with some difficulty, like dynamic programming and backtracking.
+However, interviews tend to focus on more classic problems, which are not too difficult and quite practical.

-This article introduces a classic algorithm problem using Git: the Lowest Common Ancestor (LCA).
+This article introduces a classic algorithm problem through Git: the Lowest Common Ancestor (LCA).

-method to bring changes from a remote repository to your local one.
-If you add the -r
+method to bring remote changes locally.
+If you add the parameter git pull -r

 , it uses the rebase